Confused over the latest attempt to debunk a popular health myth about the need to drink eight glasses of water a day?

 “It makes water taste so much better.
 It’s also a cheaper alternative and more environmentally sound than purchasing cases of water in plastic bottles, which can leach potentially harmful chemicals,” said Anderson.

-Also, the American Council on Science and Health has their own warning and says too much water consumption can actually be harmful, and if taken to the extreme, even deadly.
+The American Council on Science and Health has their own warning and says too much water consumption can actually be harmful, and if taken to the extreme, even deadly.
 The problem?
 They say drinking too much too quickly can result in a dilution of the blood and a condition known as hyponatremia—a too-low concentration of sodium in the blood which in turn can be fatal.

 “Hyponatremia is very rare.
 The kidneys generally do a great job at preventing this problem,” said Dr. O’Reilly.